RuairidhWilliamson/blend_converter/README.md

 Converts blend files to other 3D formats.

+There aren't any export options exposed yet, but I plan to add these when needed or someone asks. https://docs.blender.org/api/current/bpy.ops.export_scene.html

 ## Build Script
 You can use this in your build script to automatically convert blender files when they change.
 To do so your build script should look something like: